trishj2/494-user-trajectories/README.md

 1. Once your code is ready to submit, make a [commit](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits)
 2. Make sure you don't commit any data or personal files!
 3. Submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
+4. Submit your report for the task on canvas

+Submissions should be complete by Tuesday at 11:59 PM.

 ## Setup Recommendations